redbrick/blog/posts/2024-02-09-obsidian-configs.md

 [Obsidian](https://obsidian.md) is a text editor, specifically a markdown text editor.
 It uses local storage first so your notes are private (but you can back them up in many ways), it has community plugins which extend and enhance your note taking experience, and most importantly it looks really cool.

 There are mobile and desktop applications, but as I say you don't need to exclusively use Obsidian to view your notes.
-You can use `vim` or `nano`, or even VSCode to view and modify it.
+You can use `vim` or `nano`, or even VSCode (with the [foam](https://github.com/foambubble/foam) extension) to view and modify your [digital garden](https://maggieappleton.com/garden-history).
 Obsidian is just what I've chosen.

 ### Obsidian Plugins